 The process of reopening an Etsy account that you closed yourself is a lot easier.

-To reopen your Etsy account, click “Reopen Account” on this page here.
+To reopen your Etsy account, click “Reopen Account” on this page in the Etsy help center.
 Etsy will ask you to enter the email address associated with the account.